4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 The process of developing a Model Service is many times more complicated than developing a conventional microservice, and comparable in complexity to the process of developing an entire ML product.

 So while developing a ML product, we are dealing with two very different and equally complex development processes: Software dev process and ML dev process.
+We began to describe the difference between these processes from the engineering side.
+But the essential difference between these processes extends far beyond engineering tasks, in how to specify requirements for models, how to test and operate models.
+We will touch on these points separately.

 ML product twofold development process = Software dev process + ML dev process
 ==============================================================================